wellcomecollection/docs/rfcs/049-catalogue-api-aggregations-modelling.md

 This presents a clean, consistent interface to clients – a value looks the same whether it's in a work or in an aggregation.

-We don't to change this behaviour.
+We don't want to change this behaviour.